EQT

 Infrastructure investments and services supported

-Nonprofit organizations that qualify may also apply for grants through the EQT Foundation, which the EQT Foundation’s Board of Directors review to ensure compliance with U.S. laws and regulations applicable to corporate foundations.
+Nonprofit organizations that qualify may also apply for grants through the EQT Foundation, which the EQT Foundation’s Board reviews to ensure compliance with U.S. laws and regulations applicable to corporate foundations.
 EQT Foundation grants complement our corporate support to build relationships throughout our operational footprint.
-The EQT Foundation prioritizes funds within the following three categories:
+The EQT Foundation prioritizes funds within the following four categories:

 • Community Enrichment;